Leadership and Spiritual Formation Faculty and Team

 Academic Background: DMin in Leadership and Spiritual Formation from Portland Seminary, Portland, OR; MDiv with a concentration in Cross-Cultural Communication from Fuller Theological Seminary, Pasadena, CA; BA in Communications from California State University, Sacramento.

 Professional Background: Ordained as Pastor of Word and Sacrament in the Evangelical Covenant denomination.
-Ten years of pastoral experience: Served as Co-pastor of a new church plant in Wichita, KS; Also served as co-pastor of adult ministries at Bayside Church of W. Roseville.
-24 years of experience in Christian higher education, as faculty, and in administrative leadership roles.
-Certified Spiritual Director and retreat leader.
-Author of The Christmas ADVENTure: Devotions and Activities for Celebrating a Christ-centered Season; Co-author of The Seven I AMs of Jesus: How Jesus Meets Your Deepest Needs.
+Ten years of pastoral experience: Served as co-pastor of a new church plant in Wichita, Kansas; also served as co-pastor of adult ministries at Bayside Church of W. Roseville; twenty-plus years of experience in Christian higher education, as faculty, and in administrative leadership roles; certified spiritual director and retreat leader; author of The Christmas ADVENTure: Devotions and Activities for Celebrating a Christ-centered Season; co-author of The Seven I AMs of Jesus: How Jesus Meets Your Deepest Needs.

 Expertise and Research Interests: 2nd chair leadership, women in leadership, discernment, spiritual formation, spiritual practices, Celtic Christianity